Northern Chile with your family - 3 weeks: Atacama, salt desert and starry skies

 💡Tip: in the village center, the roads are not not asphalted and there are often lots of dust when cars pass by.
 Sleeping a little out of the way avoids this dust and allows you to enjoy a quieter environment.

-List of things to do around San Pedro
+What to do in San Pedro de Atacama

-Here are some of the must-do activities we've tried out in the region:
+Here are the must-do activities we tried in the region; it's possible to do two per day:

 - Explore the spectacular Valle de la Luna and watch the sunset